wp-plugins/captain-favicon/readme.txt

 Donate link: http://captaintheme.com
 Tags: captain theme, favicon, icon, favicon upload, captain favicon Requires at least: 3.3
-Tested up to: 3.5
+Tested up to: 3.9.1
 Stable tag: trunk
 License: GPLv2 or later

-The easiest way to add a Favicon to your site.
+The easiest way to add a Favicon to your site (with retina support!)

 == Description ==